ueberdosis/tiptap/docs/src/docPages/overview/upgrade-guide.md

 # Upgrade Guide

+## Reasons to upgrade to tiptap 2.x
+* autocomplete in your IDE (thanks to TypeScript)
+* an amazing documentation with 100+ pages
+* active development, new features in the making
+* tons of new extensions planned
+* well-tested code base

+## Upgrading from 1.x to 2.x

 The new API will look pretty familiar too you, but there are a ton of changes though.
 To make the upgrade a little bit easier, here is everything you need to know:

-## Reasons to upgrade to tiptap 2.x
-* TypeScript: auto complete, less bugs, generated API documentation
-* Amazing documentation with 100+ pages
-* Active maintenance, no more updates to 1.x
-* Tons of new extensions planned
-* Less bugs, tested code based

-## Upgrading from 1.x to 2.x

 ### 1. Explicitly register the Document, Text and Paragraph extensions